agkozak/polyglot/README.md

 Ahead | \*
 Renamed | >

-Polyglot Prompt uses bash's PROMPT_DIRTRIM=2 behavior in all shells, so that
+Polyglot Prompt emulates bash's PROMPT_DIRTRIM=2 behavior in all other shells, so that

 	$HOME/src/neovim/config